Magic Purple Cake flavor is incredibly easy to make, delicious and stunning. It is made of one batter and three magic purple layers.

-- Very easy to make with simple ingredients
+- Firstly, it’s very easy to make with simple ingredients.

-- Great summery flavor of lavender and lemon
+- Also, it’s a great summery flavor of lavender and lemon.

-- The flavors can be easily changed to suite your preference
+- In addition, the flavors can be easily changed to suit your preference.

 - For the best purple color, use gel food paste coloring, a little goes a long way.
 For a more pronounced purple shade, use more gel, for a lighter color use less.

-- Same with the lavender extract, if you are a huge fan of the flavor add a bit more 2-3 teaspoons, if you want a milder flavor, 1 1/2 teaspoons is enough.
+- Same with the lavender extract, if you are a huge fan of the flavor add a bit more 2-3 teaspoons if you want a milder flavor, 1 1/2 teaspoons are enough.

-- If you want the top layer to be more visible, don’t fold in the egg whites completely, make sure you still have some of the white bits in it.
+- Also, if you want the top layer to be more visible, don’t fold in the egg whites completely.
+Make sure you still have some of the white bits in it.

-- Don’t skip the lemon zest, it will make the cake flavors pop and add so much citrusy freshness.
+- In addition, don’t skip the lemon zest.
+It will make the cake flavors pop and add so much citrusy freshness.

 - The food coloring is obviously optional and it can be entirely skipped, it is up to you to use it or not.